 The serum concentration profile of enalaprilat exhibits a prolonged terminal phase, apparently representing a small fraction of the administered dose that has been bound to ACE.
 The amount bound does not increase with dose, indicating a saturable site of binding.
 The effective half-life for accumulation of enalaprilat following multiple doses of enalapril maleate is 11 hours.

-A multiple dose pharmacokinetic study was conducted in 40 hypertensive male and female pediatric patients aged 2 months to ≤ 16 years following daily oral administration of 0.07 to 0.14 mg/kg enalapril maleate.
+A multiple dose pharmacokinetics study was conducted in 40 hypertensive male and female pediatric patients aged 2 months to ≤ 16 years following daily oral administration of 0.07 to 0.14 mg/kg enalapril maleate.
 At steady state, the mean effective half-life for accumulation of enalaprilat was 14 hours and the mean urinary recovery of total enalapril and enalaprilat in 24 hours was 68% of the administered dose.
 Conversion of enalapril to enalaprilat was in the range of 63-76%.
-The overall results of this study indicate that the pharmacokinetics of enalapril in hypertensive children aged 2 months to ≤ 16 years are consistent across the studied age groups and consistent with pharmacokinetic historic data in healthy adults.
+The overall results of this study indicate that the pharmacokinetics of enalapril in hypertensive children aged 6 to ≤ 16 years are consistent across the studied age groups and consistent with pharmacokinetic historical data in healthy adults.
+Hypertensive children aged 2 months to 6 years required higher weight-based doses (0.13 mg/kg and 0.11 mg/kg) compared to the older age groups (0.11 mg/kg and 0.07 mg/kg), to achieve similar steady-state AUC.

 In the above pediatric study, enalapril maleate was given as tablets and for those children and infants who were unable to swallow tablets or who required a lower dose than is available in tablet form, enalapril was administered in a suspension formulation.